-The Sacred garden is the beautiful area around the Asoka pillar where you can spend sometime relaxing and wondering around.
+The Sacred Garden is the beautiful area around the Asoka pillar where you can spend some time relaxing and wandering around.
 Many countries have built monasteries in this area, it’s possible to walk around and visit them as you like.

 Museums are in Lumbini